 Making sense of the world through paint and prose

-My art blends ink, acrylic, and abstraction to express the things that are hard to name — identity, memory, hope, change.
+My art blends ink, acrylic, and abstraction to express the things that are hard to name like identity, memory, hope, change.
 My writing explores what it means to be human in a world shaped by culture, technology, and the past we carry with us.

 Together, they form a record of what I’m noticing, feeling, and learning.
 You’ll find both finished pieces and works in progress here… fragments of thought, color, and meaning, shared in the hope they might resonate with something in you, too.